 Felony charges with a minimum sentence of 1 year in state prison

-Contact jD LAW, P.C. for quality representation during each step of your case!
+Contact jD LAW for quality representation during each step of your case!

 Don’t Waste Any Time!